 Arborescens — Smooth Hydrangea

 ‘Incrediball’ makes a spectacular hedge, is great for cut flowers, and can be enjoyed as a specimen plant or placed in the back garden where its blooms can even be appreciated from a distance.
 And the variety just gets better.
-New this year is the dwarf version of ‘Annabelle’—the ‘Invincebelle Wee White.’
-At just 2-feet by 2-feet, this little powerhouse gives you abundance of white flowers in a mini form.
+For example, at just 2 feet by 2 feet, a dwarf version of ‘Annabelle’—the ‘Invincebelle Wee White’—is a little powerhouse that gives you an abundance of white flowers in a mini form.

 Plant breeders have come through with new hydrangea varieties that bloom on both old and new wood.
 The leader in this field is the ‘Endless Summer’ series of hydrangeas, including the original ‘Endless Summer,’ which blooms pink, purple, or blue, depending on your soil pH and measures about 4 feet by 4 feet.
 It’s hardy in zones 4 to 9.
 Its sister plant, ‘BloomStruck,’ has similar flowers on dark purple stems.
 ‘Blushing Bride’ is a white version that is hardy in zones 5 to 9, and ‘Twist-n-Shout’ is a beautiful lacecap variety with red stems, hardy in zones 4 to 9.

-Hydrangea macrophylla perform best when situated in morning or dappled sun.
+Hydrangea macrophylla performs best when situated in morning or dappled sun.

 Paniculata — Panicle Hydrangea

-Gardeners with full sunlight should consider the paniculata hydrangeas, so named because of their panicle-shaped flowers, which open a creamy white and age to a dusty rose as the summer progresses.
+Gardeners with full sunlight should consider panicle hydrangeas, so named because of their panicle-shaped flowers, which open a creamy white and age to a dusty rose as the summer progresses.
 And because they bloom on the current season’s growth, paniculatas are reliable, hardy bloomers.

-Other dwarf Hydrangea paniculatas worth considering include ‘Bobo’ and ‘Little Quick Fire,’ both hardy in zones 3 to 8.
+Other dwarf panicle hydrangeas worth considering include ‘Bobo’ and ‘Little Quick Fire,’ both hardy in zones 3 to 8.

-Hydrangea paniculatas are the only hydrangea variety that will perform happily in full sun, but will also take part-sun.
+Hydrangea paniculata is the only hydrangea variety that will perform happily in full sun, but will also take part sun.

 Quercifolia — Oakleaf Hydrangea

 Oakleaf hydrangeas are the other hydrangea species native to North America, making them low-maintenance, reliable, and outstanding in beauty.
-They also have the distinction of being a true, four-season shrub, with oak-leaf shaped foliage in spring; large, creamy white panicle flowers in the summer that age to a rosy hue; beautiful fall orange, red, and gold fall foliage; and an ornamental cinnamon-colored peeling bark that is visible in the winter.
+They also have the distinction of being a true four-season shrub, with oakleaf-shaped foliage in spring; large, creamy white panicle flowers in the summer that age to a rosy hue; beautiful orange, red, and gold fall foliage; and an ornamental cinnamon-colored peeling bark that is visible in the winter.